elithaxxor/ROM-Downloader---Web-CLI/README.md

 - **HTML & CSS**: For structuring and styling the web interface.
 - **PowerShell**: Additional scripts.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/elithaxxor/rom_downloader/issues).

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🎉 Acknowledgments

-- Thanks to all contributors and users!

----

 Made with ❤️ by [elithaxxor](https://github.com/elithaxxor)